 Sen. Tim Scott hits back at Durbin for complaining of 'token' approach to police reform

-Sen. Tim Scott, R-S.C., on Wednesday fired back at Sen. Dick Durbin, D-Ill., after the Democrat appeared to dismiss the GOP Senate police reform bill that he spearheaded for its “token” approach.
+Sen. Tim Scott, R-S.C., on Wednesday fired back at Sen. Dick Durbin, D-Ill., after the Democrat appeared to dismiss the GOP Senate police reform bill that Scott spearheaded by complaining about its “token” approach.

+In remarks on the Senate floor, Scott said the Illinois Democrat’s words "hurts us all."
+He said it especially "hurts" to hear language like that on the fifth anniversary of the Charleston church shooting.

+Earlier, Scott responded on Twitter to Durbin's comments by referring to how congressional Democrats last week wore African kente cloths while they unveiled their own version of police reform.
+Critics accused them of cultural appropriation.

 “Y’all still wearing those kente cloths over there @SenatorDurbin?”
-Scott wrote on Twitter in response to Durbin’s “token” remark on the Senate floor earlier Wednesday.
+Scott wrote on Twitter.

-Scott was referring to how congressional Democrats last week wore African kente cloths while they unveiled their own version of police reform.
-Critics accused them of cultural appropriation.

 Speaking on the Senate floor Wednesday, Durbin referenced Scott's bill and said he respects the senator but made clear he supports the Democrats’ legislation, saluting California Sen. Kamala Harris and New Jersey Sen. Cory Booker for their work on it.